AIR POLLUTION DETECTION SOFTWARE – WHO NEEDS IT AND WHY NOW

-Discussion and debate surrounding air quality and the effects of the exposure to air pollution has been ongoing for years.
-What has become apparent is that quantifying the impact of air pollution is key to understanding how to manage and mitigate the effect of air pollution on public health.
+What has become apparent is that quantifying the impact of air pollution is key to understanding how to manage and mitigate its affect on public health.

-Air quality can fluctuate on a daily basis, and this is why it is important that there is consistent detection and monitoring so we can assess and identify patterns that help us to predict and evaluate air quality across the UK.
+Air quality can fluctuate on a daily basis, and this is why it’s important that there’s consistent detection and monitoring so we can assess and identify patterns.
+These then help us to predict and evaluate air quality.

 Detection of poor air quality is not only about monitoring pollution.
 It’s about ensuring that we all monitor the compliance with regulations and laws.

-If governments continue to set standards, then there is an obligation on those who are responsible for emissions to accurately monitor them and take action to minimise and mitigate their pollution levels.
+If governments continue to set standards, then there’s an obligation on those responsible for emissions to accurately monitor them and take action to minimise and mitigate their pollution levels.

-The collection of accurate data and detection also feeds in to enhances research and development of new pollution control technologies.
+The collection of accurate data and detection also enhances research and development of new pollution control technologies.

 Developing strategies to minimise and mitigate air pollution benefits us all.
 Pollution is linked to a wide range of public health conditions including cardiovascular and respiratory diseases.

 Air pollution monitoring helps to identify high-risk areas which in turn facilitates specific health interventions to improve public health.
-According to the World Economic Forum, poor air quality is linked to over 8 million deaths globally.
+According to the World Economic Forum, poor air quality is associated to over 8 million premature deaths globally each year.
+Of those, between 28,000 and 36,000 deaths are in the UK.

 Air Pollution – The Impact